STANLEY YULE LTD

 In addition, after we have ceased to act we may give information about you to:

-• our professional indemnity insurers or legal advisers where we need to defend ourselves
+- our professional indemnity insurers or legal advisers where we need to defend ourselves against a claim

 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 We will only store or transfer your personal data in the UK.
 This means that it will be fully protected under the GDPR.